PeterWANGHK/highway-DSVO/logbook/phaseI.md

 * Add a **field-consistency reward**: Penalize deviation from the direction of the gradient.
 * Experiment with **pretraining the SVO model** using field → SVO data from your script to bootstrap better behavior priors.
 * Encode truck-specific behavior as field modulation (e.g., wider blind spot = higher “repulsive” field).

-Would you like a code template for integrating GVF field outputs into SAC/PPO agents?